ejrejr/auto1111-improved-prompt-matrix/README.md

 Will output 4 prompts: `a corgi wearing goggles`, `a corgi wearing a hat`, `a cat wearing goggles`, `a cat wearing a hat`

 Each output prompt will be generated for each seed when using a `batch count` > 1. `batch size` is ignored.

+## Note

+This modification to the original Improved Prompt Matrix script replaces each batch having the same seed with every image having its own seed.
+That's why it's seedy.